-This year we’re using BookShark Reading with History as I have mentioned before, which comes with some really great read aloud books.
+This year the curriculum we are using comes with some really great read-aloud books.
 We’re just finished with Charlotte’s Web, a favorite of mine from growing up.
 To add a little more Charlotte’s Web to our day, we did this watercolor web as an art project.

 Charlotte’s Web – Watercolor Web